 My husband says the best condiment is just a good drizzle of extra virgin olive oil and Parmigiano.
 I say a squeeze of lime is enough…and chiles.

-But you can actually serve it with:
+But you can serve it also with:

-- Rice: White or brown rice is a good addition, check up this restaurant-style basmati rice for perfectly fluffy rice.
+• Rice: White or brown rice is a good addition, check up this restaurant-style basmati rice for perfectly fluffy rice.

-- Bread: Spread a bit of olive oil on some sliced bread, toast on a griddle, and enjoy with this soup.
+• Bread: Spread a bit of olive oil on some sliced bread, toast on a griddle, and enjoy with this soup.
 Or try this delicious Cheesy Garlic Bread.

 Allow the soup to cool down then place in an airtight container and store in the fridge for up to 4 days.
 Or freeze for up to 3 months.